igrek51/wat/README.md

 ```python
 import wat
 ```
-This package has no dependencies.
+This package has no external dependencies.

 ## Usage & modifiers
 `wat` object can quickly inspect things